Dasharo/docs/docs/osf-trivia-list/dts.md

 [DTS](../dasharo-tools-suite/overview.md) provided to Dasharo Supporters via the [Supporters Entrance subscription](../ways-you-can-help-us.md#become-a-dasharo-supporter).
-DTS is like a swiss army knife for Dasharo firmware: you can execute initial deploy, firmware update and even dump machine logs for debugging and development support.
-But with SE you could get updates for your own, different build configurations.
+DTS is like a swiss army knife for Dasharo firmware: you can execute initial deployment, firmware update and even dump machine logs for debugging and development support.
+But with SE you could get updates for your own, customized build configurations.

 ## How to get Dasharo Tools Suite Supporters Entrance?